wiseby/wiseby.github.io/_posts/2021-06-03-final_exam_report.md

 - Frontend Testing
 - End To End Testing

+It's not the end.
+I'll have a chance on improving the system, and implement what I need.

 **Features in coming iterations could be:**

 - SignalR could be nice so that the UI could be updated when states change in backend. (notifications, live updates on readings, etc).
 - Adding Microsoft.Extensions.Hosting to MqttServer project as with [this](https://dev.to/krusty93/net-core-5-0-console-app-configuration-trick-and-tips-c1j) articles content would be something to look into later.
 - Implement a [MQTT Client](https://www.npmjs.com/package/mqtt) in the WebApp.
 Easy debugging and a admin-tool.
 - Following [JSON:API Specifications](https://jsonapi.org/) and integrating a [serializer extension](https://github.com/codecutout/JsonApiSerializer).
-- Guides on publishing to a production server (Raspberry Pie).
+- Guides on publishing to a production server (Raspberry Pi).
 - Extend documentations with a Wiki
 - Expand Node IoT unit library with more variations of sensors.
 - Improve test coverage